Kaiconure/ffxi.meta/readme.md

 #### Buffs

 Buff metadata allows you to find buffs by name, but it goes beyond that.
-Many buffs have more than one associated id, and we expose an interface that allows to perform several common tasks:
+Many buffs have more than one associated id, and we expose an interface that allows you to perform several common tasks: